Why Are There So Many Millipedes in My House?

 The baby 1,000 leggers begin life as nymphs and are a tiny version of their parents.
 However, they don’t have as many body segments and may only have a few pairs of legs.
 At this point, they will search for food and fend for themselves.

 Most of these scattering creatures spend up to four years as nymphs.
-As they grow a section at a time, they burrow into the ground.
+As they grow a section at a time and burrow into the ground.
 They will shed their old exoskeleton and emerge with a larger body with each molt.

 Adult

 Finally, the nymphs have molted into full-sized adults.
-The life cycle starts again, as these new adults finds mates.
-According to species, the life span of most millipedes can reach up to ten years, maybe more.
+The life cycle starts again as these new adults finds mates.
+Dependent on species, the life span of most millipedes can reach up to ten years, maybe more.

 Hazards to Humans, Pets, and Property in your Home